 Being in nature, exercising, noticing, being aware of the seasons, being aware of the changing time of day, suddenly having a nature encounter such as a hare running down the path in front of you: it’s a vital part of my engagement with the world.

-Like those who turn to nature as a source of solace and are rewarded by its unexpected handmaiden, inspiration, Hearld traipses (my word, but isn’t it grand?!) about his local Yorkshire and brings into his art everything the surroundings offer.
-And more often than not, he brings those precious things into his studio and home as well.
+Like those who turn to nature as a source of solace and are rewarded by its unexpected handmaiden, inspiration, Hearld traipses (my word, but isn't it grand?!) about his local Yorkshire and brings into his art everything the surroundings offer.
+And more often than not, he brings those precious things into his studio and home.

-It is at this point, the mental pockets turned out and all the bits removed like cosmic lint, that the raucous invention begins.
+At this point, the mental pockets turned out, all the bits removed like cosmic lint, and the raucous invention began.

-It’s a case of going into the studio and finding a beginning.
-That beginning might be a connection you notice between a beautiful piece of violet paper and a piece of mustardy yellow paper, and something about the way they combine gives you an idea, or you cut a shape from one of them, and place it down, and then the collage might begin like that.
+It's a case of going into the studio and finding a beginning.
+That beginning might be a connection you notice between a beautiful piece of violet paper and a piece of mustardy yellow paper, and something about the way they combine gives you an idea, or you cut a shape from one of them and place it down.
+Then the collage might begin like that.

 Whatever is ultimately created, Hearld reminds us, the creative process is jumbled and anti-directional.

-Raucous Invention is a scarcely contained book of color, form, shapes, pieces, scenes, ideas and a first hand look at this unique artist’s “scratching.”
-It draws from Hearld’s collaborations with St. Jude printmakers and with the Yorkshire Sculpture Park which features his work.
+Raucous Invention is a scarcely contained book of color, form, shapes, pieces, scenes, and ideas and a first-hand look at this unique artist's "scratching."
+It draws from Hearld's collaborations with St. Jude printmakers and with the Yorkshire Sculpture Park, which features his work.

-Couple this splash for the senses with Rollo May’s seminal work on emotions and vulnerability in the creative process, my own look at the connection between curiosity and wonder, and Annie Dillard and Virginia Woolf on the mental and physical space necessary to create.
+Couple this splash for the senses with poet Mary Ruefle's meditation on the invisible everything that is imagination, Rollo May's seminal work on emotions and vulnerability in the creative process, my look at the connection between curiosity and wonder, and Annie Dillard and Virginia Woolf on the mental and physical space necessary to create.